-- Reconsider aggressive rate-adaptation in 802.11 and de facto rate adaptation for MAC level acknowledgements.
-Preamble can remain at lower rates for safety even though it costs over 3 Mbps. - Consider limit 802.11 ARQ retries to 3 (instead of 7) to limit per-packet overheads. - LT-TCP improvements to TCP-SACK at the transport layer and ECN at bottleneck queues. - Use larger buffers and set ECN-triggering thresholds higher to survive capture effects.
+- Reconsider aggressive rate-adaptation in 802.11 and de facto rate adaptation for MAC level acknowledgments.
+Preamble can remain at lower rates for safety even though it add an overhead of more than 3 Mb/s out of 11 Mb/s. - LT-TCP improvements to TCP-SACK at the transport layer and ECN at bottleneck queues. - Use larger buffers and set higher ECN-triggering thresholds to survive capture effects.

-Though it is too late to change 802.11b/g standards, we hope this analysis will inform the debate in 802.11n, WiMax, and help WiFi network operators better configure existing equipment in enterprises or hot-spots.
+Although it is too late to change 802.11b/g standards, we hope this analysis will inform the debate in 802.11n, WiMax, and help WiFi network operators better configure existing equipment in enterprises or hot-spots.

 The rest of the paper is organized as follows.
 Section II discusses the related work.
-Section III provides an overview of the Loss-Tolerant TCP scheme.
+Section III provides an overview of the Loss-Tolerant TCP scheme (more completely described in [17]).
 Section IV discusses the models for packet corruption considered in this paper and presents the simulation environment and results.
-Section VI concludes the paper.
+Section V concludes the paper.